-Rep. King is a member of the board of directors and chairman for the Dairy Farmers of America (DFA) Central Council Div.
+Rep. King is a member of the board of directors and past chairman for the Dairy Farmers of America (DFA) Central Council Div.
 3. He also has served as a member of the Missouri State Fair advisory committee, Kansas City Area Dairy Council executive committee and corporate board of the United Dairy Association and DFA.
-Additionally, he served from 1979 to January 1, 1998, on the Mid-America Dairyman's board of directors and on the University of Missouri agriculture alumni board of directors.
+Additionally, he served from 1979 to January 1, 1998, on the Mid-America Dairyman's board of directors and on the University of Missouri Agriculture Alumni board of directors.

 Rep. King attends the Butler Christian Church, where he has served as an elder, deacon and chairman of the board.

 A 1953 graduate of Adrian High School, Rep. King received a bachelor of science degree in agriculture in 1957 from the University of Missouri-Columbia.